mzusin/mz-math/README.md

-# A collection of typescript-based math helpers
+# A collection of TypeScript-based math helpers 🚀

 ## Table of contents
 - [TypeScript Usage](#typescript-usage)